DETAILED ACTION

 Lang fails to explicitly disclose:

-Capturing an image of medications in the package;
+capturing an image of medications in the package;

 transmit, using the transceiver, the image of the label applied to the package, the image of medications on the counting tray, and the image of medications in the package to a remote device, and

-receiving data using the transceiver … from the remote device,.
+receiving data using the transceiver … from the remote device.

 However, Takashima teaches that it was old and well known in the art of healthcare communications before the effective filing date of the claimed invention to disclose capturing an image of medications in a package and transmitting a relevant verified patient data to a remote device (Takashima, see Fig. 10 S54 and S68-S70.) and receiving data using the transceiver … from the remote device (Takashima discloses receiving data from the remote device, see at least Fig. 18 #S108.) in order to provide an audit system for packaged medications (See Takashima paragraph 17.).

 Therefore, it would have been obvious to one of ordinary skill in the art of healthcare communications before the effective filing date of the claimed invention to modify the prescription medication verification system of Lang to include capturing an image of medications in a package and transmitting a relevant verified patient data to a remote device, as taught by Takashima, in order to arrive at a prescription medication verification system that provides an audit system for packaged medications (See Takashima paragraph 17.).
+Moreover, merely adding a well-known element into a well-known system, to produce a predictable result to one of ordinary skill in the art, does not render the invention patentably distinct over such combination (see MPEP 2141).

 8,13. receive verification information corresponding to the prescription, wherein the verification information includes an indication of whether the package is correctly packaged by the pharmaceutical counting and packaging device (Lang discloses transmission of an indication to prepare the device for future use based on a confirmed correct fill, see paragraph 53.).

-As per claims 6, 7, 11 and 12, Lang/Takashima disclose claims 5 and 10, discussed above.
+As per claims 6, 7, 11 and 12, Lang/Takashima/Holmes disclose claims 5 and 10, discussed above.
 Lang also discloses verification of medications on a counting tray corresponding to a prescription, as shown above.
 However, Lang fails to disclose:

 6,11. determine whether a second type of medication … corresponds to a third type of medication listed on the prescription;